AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

                   - Accumulate recurrent and fused spike-input currents through one additive CUDA buffer.
 Requires fused CUDA currents; current-type inputs retain the TensorFlow addition path.
                   - False
                 * - use_direct_csr_recurrent_gradient
-                  - Accumulate packed recurrent weight gradients in CSR order and restore canonical SONATA order once after segmented exact BPTT.
-Requires gradient checkpointing, individually trainable recurrent edges, fused CUDA, SM86 or newer, float16 compute, batch 32, four basis columns, and pair projection.
+                  - Accumulate recurrent gradients in CSR order and restore master-variable order at the full or segmented BPTT boundary.
+Requires individually trainable recurrent edges and fused CUDA; packed kernels are optional.
+                  - False
+                * - use_small_batch_recurrent_backward
+                  - Experimental local batch reduction for batch sizes 1 through 8 with fused CUDA; independent of pair projection and gradient layout.
+                  - False
+                * - use_active_row_forward
+                  - Opt into active-source-row forwarding for batch sizes 1 through 32 with four basis columns and fused CUDA.
+Does not pad or change the training batch.
                   - False
                 * - track_voltage_penalty
                   - Accumulate a compact neuron-mean voltage penalty at each timestep.
 Enable only with an online ``VoltageRegularization`` loss.